UK Visitor or Tourist Visa

 You must be able to demonstrate that - during the visit - you have sufficient funds to maintain yourself and any dependents - including the necessary accommodation - without working in the UK or receiving assistance from UK public funds.
 Alternatively, you can show that relatives or friends will be financially supporting and/or accommodating you during your stay.

-While on a UK tourist visa, you cannot have any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of a visit to the UK has expired.
+While on a UK tourist visa or UK visit visa, you cannot have any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of a visit to the UK has expired.

 UK Visit Visa Categories